 Whether you bear responsibility for your compliance project or are simply part of the team, your role is fundamentally about balancing time, risk, and money with the requirements prescribed in the new lease accounting standards.
-In less than four month’s time, the IFRS 16 and ASC 842 accounting standards will come into effect.
+In less than four months, the IFRS 16 and ASC 842 accounting standards will come into effect.
 If you’re not using spreadsheets to manage and account for your leases, it’s a safe bet that you are using the contract modules in your core ERP systems to perform lease accounting.
 Either of these existing processes will require extensive system modifications to comply with the new requirements, and even then, features and functionalities may be lacking to generate the necessary accounting calculations required under the standards.
 The new standards provide guidance on how to measure and record ROU assets and lease liabilities at lease commencement, as well as subsequent measurements, modifications, and reassessments.
-Most existing legacy lease accounting systems , including real-estate systems, were not designed to handle the accounting complexities that come as a result of the new standards.
+Most existing legacy lease accounting software, including real-estate solutions, were not designed to handle the accounting complexities that come as a result of the new standards.

 Read on to help determine if your existing technology has what it takes to support compliance.